-All scholarship forms (Entering Freshmen Scholarships, President's Scholarships, Returning Student

-Scholarships) are available early January from the college website.
-Applicants are encouraged to apply for scholarships online at http://cravencc.edu/financialaid/scholarships/.
-Click on #craven FREE money.
+All scholarship forms (Entering Freshmen Scholarships, President's Scholarships, Returning Student Scholarships) are available early January from the college website.
+Applicants are encouraged to apply for scholarships online.
+After accessing the link, select "Apply for Craven CC Scholarships" near the bottom of the page.